mho04/cse15l-lab-reports/lab3.md

 ---
 **-iname**

 similar to -name but isn't case sensitive.
-Useful when you want to find all files that contain a certain word or you have trouble finding a filme because one letter is capitalized.
+Useful when you want to find all files that contain a certain word or you have trouble finding a file because one letter is capitalized such as typying Chapter-1.txt to find chapter-1.txt

 ```
 $ cd 911report